Whisky-App/whisky-book/src/game-support/shadow-of-the-tomb-raider-de.md

 > These changes fixed visual glitches and improved performance.

 ### Heroic Games Launcher
-- Download in Heroic as normal, select whisky and set the custom environment variables.
+- Download in Heroic as normal, select Whisky, and set the custom environment variables as layed out above.

 {{#template ../templates/steam.md id=750920}}